Alexander is a professional engineer who specializes in the construction of affordable houses and structures using recycled materials.

-A shipping container can be customized into different structures, from a shipping container home to a pool, a restaurant, emergency hospital among others.
+A shipping container can be customized into different structures, from a shipping container home to a pool, a restaurant, or emergency hospital, among other ideas.
 In all these structures, you will need walls to divide up the different spaces in the container home.

 Types of Interior Walls in a Container Home